 A. Picture messaging, or Multi Media Messaging (MMS) will be available soon to Mid-Rivers Wireless customers.
 For now, you can purchase a cable to download to your PC any pictures you take with your Mid-Rivers camera phone.
 Contact Customer Services for more information about ordering the proper cable for your phone.

-Q. What is Mid-Rivers Mobile Internet?
+Q. What is Mid-Rivers High Speed Mobile Data?

-Q. Where is Mid-Rivers Mobile Internet available?
+Q. Where is Mid-Rivers High Speed Mobile Data available?

-Q. Which data plan should I get?
+Q. Which plan should I get?

 A. This depends on how you plan to use the service.
 Some typical uses and the approximate amount of data access they require are shown below.